 Is WmiPrvSE.exe a virus?

 The legit WmiPrvSE.exe or the Windows Management Instrumentation Provider Service process is located in the Windows/System32 folder, but malware can disguise themselves using this name and place themselves in any folder.
 So Thus, to isolate this possibility, check the Properties of the file and scan it with your antivirus.

-1] Run System Maintenance Troubleshooter.
+Run System Maintenance Troubleshooter.
 To run the System Maintenance Troubleshooter.
-Open Run, type the following and hit Enter:
+Open Run, type the following, and press the Enter key:

 msdt.exe -id MaintenanceDiagnostic